Sr-11/LFI/README.md

 ```
 Then you will see the figures in `./assets`.
 Note that this process may take a few days to complete.

 The following details explain what the commands above are doing.
-Follow the steps below to reproduce the figures and data in our paper.
 You may also reduce number of independent runs to obtain results more quickly.

 ## 1. Prepare dataset:
 The Higgs dataset can be found at http://archive.ics.uci.edu/ml/datasets/HIGGS [[1]](#1).